mcagricaliskan/turkish-news-classification-with-api/README.md

 Hello Everyone,

-I create this project for fun and learning purposes
+I create this project for fun and learning purposes</br>
 If you like and learn something don't forget to give a star!

 # Summary and steps: